chenjianjx/pizza-order-workflow-demo/doc/workflow-execution-showcase.md

 ```

-Go to [MailHog](http://localhost:12112/),  you should be able to see an rejection email.
+Go to MailHog web http://localhost:12112/,  you should be able to see a rejection email.

 Go to workflow engine's console to see the workflow status
-* If temporal.io is used, go to http://localhost:8088 .
+* If temporal.io is used, go to its web console http://localhost:8088 .
 The status will be "Completed" now

 Query the status again.
 You will see